-5.2 Requesting Disability, Religious, and/or Pregnancy Accommodations, or Military Service or Leave Exceptions
+5.3 Requesting Disability, Religious, and/or Pregnancy Accommodations, or Military Service or Leave Exceptions

-5.2.1 Job applicants or employees with qualifying disabilities who are seeking accommodations to help them perform the essential functions of their jobs should contact the Accommodations Coordinator in Human Resources.
-Supervisors (employees who supervise staff, administrators, or faculty) who receive disability accommodation requests from university employees must promptly report such requests to the Accommodations Coordinator in Human Resources.
+5.3.1 Job applicants or employees with qualifying disabilities who are seeking accommodations to help them perform the essential functions of their jobs should contact the Accommodations Coordinator in Human Resources.
+Supervisors who receive disability accommodation requests from university employees must promptly report such requests to the Accommodations Coordinator in Human Resources.
 Students shall make requests for disability accommodations related to academics or other university services (except employment) through the Office of Accessibility Services.

-5.2.2 Employees who are seeking accommodations due to their sincerely held religious beliefs should contact the Office for Equal Opportunity and Affirmative Action.
+5.3.2 Employees who are seeking accommodations for their sincerely held religious beliefs should contact the Office for Equal Opportunity and Affirmative Action.
 Supervisors who receive religious accommodation requests from university employees must promptly report such requests to the OEO/AA, who shall manage the accommodations process with the employee.
-Students who are seeking accommodations due to their sincerely held religious beliefs should contact their professor(s) and follow the procedures in Policy 601 Classroom Instruction and

-Management, including but not limited to consulting with the EO/AA Director before the professor denies an accommodation.
+Students who are seeking accommodations for their sincerely held religious beliefs should contact their professor(s) and follow the procedures in Policy 601 Classroom Instruction and Management, including but not limited to consulting with the EO/AA Director before the professor denies an accommodation.
 If students believe a religious accommodation request has been wrongfully denied, they may contact the OEO/AA for assistance.

-5.2.3 Employees who are seeking accommodations due to pregnancy and/or pregnancy-related conditions should contact the Accommodations Coordinator in Human Resources.
+5.3.3 Employees who are seeking accommodations due to pregnancy and/or pregnancy-related conditions should contact the Accommodations Coordinator in Human Resources.
 Supervisors who receive pregnancy and/or pregnancy-related accommodation requests from university employees must promptly report such requests to the Accommodations Coordinator in Human Resources.
-Students who are seeking accommodations due to pregnancy and/or pregnancy-related conditions should contact Accessibility Services, which shall gather any necessary medical documentation.
+Students who are seeking accommodations due to pregnancy and/or pregnancyrelated conditions should contact Accessibility Services, which shall gather any necessary medical documentation.
 If accommodations for disability are not warranted, students shall be referred to the OEO/AA for a determination of appropriate accommodations, including options to withdraw if that is the student's preference.

-5.2.4 Employees who are seeking military service or leave requests should contact Benefits in Human Resources.
-Supervisors who receive military service or leave requests must promptly report such requests to Benefits in Human Resources.
-Students who are seeking military service or leave requests should contact the UVU Veteran Success Center and/or the OEO/AA for assistance.
-Employees who believe a veteran leave request has been wrongfully denied may contact the OEO/AA for assistance.
+5.3.4 Employees requesting military service leave should contact Benefits in Human Resources.
+Supervisors who receive military service leave requests from university employees must promptly report such requests to Benefits in Human Resources.
+Students who are seeking military service leave requests should contact the UVU Veteran Success Center and/or the OEO/AA for assistance.
+Employees who believe a military service leave request has been wrongfully denied may contact the OEO/AA for assistance.

-5.3 Affirmative Action Program
+5.4 Affirmative Action Program

-5.3.1 The EO/AA Director, in coordination with Human Resources, has the responsibility to write, implement, monitor, and update the University's affirmative action program in compliance with law and shall provide an annual program report of these activities to President's Council.
+5.4.1 The EO/AA Director, in coordination with Human Resources, has the responsibility to write, implement, monitor, and update the University's affirmative action program in compliance with law and shall provide an annual program report of these activities to President's Council.